vamise/nft-marketplace/README.md

 NFT marketplace is comprised of two core components: an on-chain program, and a self-hosted front-end web3 application.

-## Official Metaplex Docs and Guide
+## Official NFT Marketplace Docs and Guide (coming soon)

-You can check out our docs at https://docs.metaplex.com/
+You can check out our docs at https://docs.nft.fyfy.io/

 ## Installing